 And while we don’t exactly know what effect drinking billions of pieces of micro and nano-plastics can have, we can certainly make some educated guesses.

-First, we know that microplastics act like sponges for other chemicals – so it’s possible that these plastics in tea, that were found at levels MUCH HIGHER than the levels of microplastics in bottled water, are exposing us to even more toxins.
+First, we know that microplastics act like sponges for other chemicals.
+So it’s possible that these plastics in tea, that were found at levels MUCH HIGHER than the levels of microplastics in bottled water, expose us to even more toxins.

-Second, some of these plastics found in tea brewed in the ‘silken’ plastic bags are nano-sized; this means they can enter our cells, much in the way other nano-sized particles can.
+Second, some of these plastics that you find in the tea you brew in the ‘silken’ plastic bags are nano-sized.
+This means they can enter our cells, much in the way other nano-sized particles can.